Announcing the New York City Electroacoustic Music Festival

 Call for Works

-- Works involving live electronics, including computer processing and laptop orchestras
+- Works involving live electronics, including computer processing and laptop orchestras.

-- Video and multimedia works
+- Video and multimedia works.

-- Installations involving music or video
+- Installations involving music or video,

-All works must be uploaded by the persons submitting the pieces on line.
-Incomplete or preliminary versions of works may be submitted, but accepted works cannot exceed the duration indicated at the time of submission, and the final versions cannot be substantially different from the versions submitted.
+Works in progress will be considered if a substantial part of the work is complete.
+The accepted work cannot exceed the duration indicated at the time of submission, and the final versions cannot be substantially different from the versions submitted.

 3D Spatialization Lab

 Proposals are also invited for the presentation of an entire concert, not to exceed 52 minutes in duration of music.
-These concerts represent an opportunity for someone to put together an entire concert consisting of works of their choice.
+These concerts represent an opportunity to put together an entire concert consisting of works of their choice.
 The concert should be organized around a theme or idea, and they may include works of historical importance as well as more recent works.
 A performer may also propose a concert that he or she will play.
 The only limitation is that no more than one work by an individual composer may be included.